-- New technologies: - Hot Dry Rock (HDR) (internationally): Heat extraction from hot dry rock layers at e.g. 3,000-4,000 m below surface.
-The challenge is to increase the extremely small natural fractures, allowing water to be heated to temperature levels, where it can be used for power production.
-As there are still expected to be water-bearing geothermal potentials in Denmark that are to be explored, which are significantly easier to exploit, HDR is not expected to gain significance in Denmark in the short- and midterm perspective. - o Enhanced Geothermal Systems (EGS) (internationally): Making it possible to exploit geothermal heat in impermeable solid rock formations.
-Still in a very early phase. - New deep drilling technologies and improvement of existing (horizontal, multiwells), resulting in possible cost reduction for deep wells of approx. 25 % [3] - Improved design and operation of plants [3]: - Well design and completion, definition of suitable materials, e.g. composite-material well casing, reservoir stimulation, prevention of formation-damage, high-temperature-high-pressure tools etc.).
-Potential to reduce operation and maintenance cost by at least 25 % - Improvement of pump technologies, resulting in reduction of electricity demand of up to 50 % - Better utilization of the geothermal resources could furthermore be achieved through lowering the DH temperatures.
-This would increase the system COP, thus improving the operation economy of the solution.
+- New technologies: - Hot Dry Rock (HDR) (internationally): Heat extraction from hot dry rock layers at e.g. 3,000-4,000 m below the surface.
+The challenge is to increase the extremely small natural fractures, allowing water to be heated to temperature levels, where it can be used for electrical power production.
+As there are still expected to be water-bearing geothermal potentials in Denmark that are to be explored, which are significantly easier to exploit, HDR is not expected to gain significance in Denmark in the short- and midterm perspective. - Enhanced Geothermal Systems (EGS) (internationally): Making it possible to exploit geothermal heat in impermeable solid rock formations.
+Still in a very early phase. - New deep drilling technologies and improvement of existing (horizontal, multiwells), resulting in possible cost reduction for deep wells of approx. 25 % [3] - Improved design and operation of plants [3]: - Well design and completion18, the definition of suitable materials, e.g. composite-material wellcasing, reservoir stimulation, prevention of formation-damage, high-temperature-high-pressure tools, etc.).
+Potential to reduce operation and maintenance costs by at least 25 % - \circ Improvement of pump technologies, resulting in a reduction of the electricity demand of up to 50 % - Better utilization of the geothermal resources could furthermore be achieved by lowering the DH temperatures.
+This would increase the system COP, thus improving the operation economy of the solution. - Large-scale plant effects are expected to reduce CAPEX primarily as a result of the repeatability factor in particular related to well establishment.
+The reference case suggests that the costs could potentially be reduced by 15% every time the number of wells is doubled.

-Furthermore, strategic international cooperation regarding the mapping of geothermal potentials is expected to support the achievement of the above aims.
+Furthermore, strategic international cooperation regarding the mapping of geothermal resources is expected to support the achievement of the above aims.
 Parts of the above aims are also mentioned in [4] and summarized in Table 1.

-In 2016 EUDP-project (1887-0016: Pilot Hole 1b), investigated a possible concept for a successful development of geothermal heat production in Denmark.
-The aim of the project was to identify technical and organizational/economic solutions that are relevant in a Danish context.
+In 2016 EUDP-project (1887-0016: Pilot Hole 1b19), investigated a possible concept for the successful development of geothermal energy production in Denmark.
+The project aimed to identify technical and organizational/economic solutions that are relevant in a Danish context.
 Based on earlier studies regarding the geothermal potential in the Greater Copenhagen Area, the study focused on how to create replicable business models for geothermal energy.
-One approach that was investigated in the study was the development of several smaller (10 MWth each) geothermal plants and obtain advantages of scale, by building several similar plants.
-The concept also addresses the risk minimization of geothermal plants, amongst other factors by [8]:
+One approach that was investigated in the study was the development of several smaller (10 MW_h each) geothermal plants and obtaining advantages of scale, by building several similar plants.
+The concept also addresses the risk minimization of geothermal plants, among other factors by [8]:

-- 1) using a reservoir with lower temperature but supposedly lower likeliness of clogging etc. (Gassum-Formation, well-depth of 2100 m instead of Bunter-Formation, 2700 m) - 2) having several wells per site, to reduce the risk of resource depletion - 3) Reducing the costs for additional drillings, by reducing drilling depth and thus not being dependent on the success of few critical wells.
+- 1) using a reservoir with lower temperature but the supposedly lower likeliness of clogging etc. (Gassum-Formation, well-depth of 2100 m instead of Bunter-Formation, 2700 m) - 2) having several wells per site, to reduce the risk of resource depletion - 3) Reducing the costs for additional drillings, by reducing drilling depth and thus not being dependent on the success of a few critical wells.